dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 One unresolved issue with this option (and which is not unique to this option) is how to deal with the fact that Rx v6 provides UWP-specific thread pool handling by defining extra methods on `ThreadPoolScheduler`.
 What should the UWP version `System.Reactive` forward the `ThreadPoolScheduler` to?
 If we eventually want to reach a state where `System.Reactive` has no UI-framework-specific surface area, what do we do with `ThreadPoolScheduler`?
 We can't just obsolete it and remove it, because the core non-UI-specific Rx.NET flavours also have a `ThreadPoolScheduler` and we don't want to remove it.

+This could provide a way to expand the number of scenarios in which it's possible to extricate yourself from the Rx-WPF/Window Forms bloat problems.
+But it is not a complete solution, and is likely to increase confusion.

 #### Option 5: gut the UI-specific types so they are hollowed out shells

 David Karnok [suggested we turn `DispatcherScheduler` into a delegator and move the real implementation elsewhere](https://github.com/dotnet/reactive/discussions/2038#discussioncomment-7557205).

 Unless I've missed something, I don't think this helps us at all because all of these types have UI-specific types as part of their public API.
-So even if you remove all implementation details, you still end up with dependencies on the relevant frameworks.
-(Remember, it's those unwanted dependencies on WPF and Windows Forms that are the problem here.)
+So even if you remove all implementation details, you still end up with dependencies on the relevant frameworks because their function signatures continue to refer to UI-framework-specific types.
+(Remember, it's those unwanted dependencies on WPF and Windows Forms that are the problem here, and even a completely empty method would continue to have those depenedencies if its method signature refers to types from those frameworks.)

 #### Option 6: UI-framework specific packages, deprecating the `System.Reactive` versions